mjborntreger/sonshine-google-reviews-shortcode/README.md

-# sonshine-google-reviews-shortcode
+# SonShine Roofing Google Reviews Website Widget
-A lightweight, cacheable Google Reviews shortcode for WordPress.
+A lightweight, auto-updating cacheable Google Reviews widget shortcode for WordPress.
 Built by SonShine Roofing to display 5-star reviews in style — with options for quick setup or theme-level optimization.

 Showcase your 5-star Google reviews in style with this customizable, cacheable shortcode.